 - Contract Review: Prior to acceptance and confirmation of a purchase order, MarShield will review their quotation to the customer, the customer’s purchase order, technical specification, and all drawings to ensure that all elements of our quotation match those of the customer’s purchase order and related documents.
 This is a key task to ensure that there is no discrepancy between what we have quoted vs. what the requirements of the customer’s purchase order are.
 Should there be discrepancies, discussions, and amendments are made to either our quotation (revised) and/or the customer’s purchase order or accompanying documents.

-- Documents, Planning, and Control: Prior to manufacturing, MarShield shall review all drawings, technical specifications and purchase orders provided by the customer and commences planning.
-Once complete, MarShield provides the customer with their proposed process and quality planning materials to fulfill the requirements of the purchase order including their inspection and test plan, lead pouring procedure, gamma testing plan and other procedures relating to what are deemed to be “special procedures” in the technical specification.
+- Documents, Planning, and Control: Prior to manufacturing, MarShield shall review all drawings, technical specifications, and purchase orders, provided by the customer, and commence planning.
+Once complete, MarShield provides the customer with their proposed process and quality planning materials to fulfill the requirements of the purchase order including their inspection and test plan, lead pouring procedure, gamma testing plan, and other procedures relating to what are deemed to be “special procedures” in the technical specification.

-- Production: During the lead pouring, MarShield will make sure that its Nuclear Pour procedures are followed and controlled by monitoring and documenting the entire process.
+- Production: During the lead pouring, MarShield will make sure that its proprietary Nuclear Pour Procedures are followed and controlled by monitoring and documenting the entire process.
 These include part and raw material verification, pre-pour inspection, pre-heat and pour temperature controls, cooling procedures, through to final inspection.

 Comparing ASME NQA-1 to CSA N299.3

 The American standard for nuclear components is ASME NQA-1.
 CSA N299.3 lines up closely with NQA-1.
 Table 1 identifies the 18 requirements in NQA-1 and identifies the relevant sections in N299.3, showing that the quality requirements in N299 are very similar to ASME NQA-1 program.